DHTMLX/docs-spreadsheet/docs/themes/themes.md

 # Built-in themes

-DHTMLX Spreadsheet library provides 4 predefined themes:
+The DHTMLX Spreadsheet library provides 4 predefined themes:

 - [light theme](#light-theme-default) ("light") - used by default
 - [dark theme](#dark-theme) ("dark")
 - [light high contrast theme](#light-high-contrast-theme) ("contrast-light")
 - [dark high contrast theme](#dark-high-contrast-theme) ("contrast-dark")

 The Spreadsheet themes are developed in accordance with international standards.
-The high contrast themes will be helpful for users who have vision impairment.
-For more detail, read the [Accessibility support](https://docs.dhtmlx.com/suite/common_features/accessibility_support/) article.
+The high contrast themes help users with vision impairment.
+For more details, read the [Accessibility support](https://docs.dhtmlx.com/suite/common_features/accessibility_support/) article.

 You can try all themes in the example below: